AnotherLaughingMan/Zer0Talk-Releases/docs/THEME-EDITOR-USER-GUIDE.md

 ## Introduction

-The **ZTalk Theme Editor** lets you customize every color and gradient in ZTalk's interface.
+The **Zer0Talk Theme Editor** lets you customize every color and gradient in Zer0Talk's interface.
 Create professional-looking themes in minutes with an intuitive interface, friendly names, and quick preset options.

 ### What You Can Do